5. Bike-and-Ride Options: Bicycling Needn’t Be All or Nothing!

 Sage advice from a car-free bicycle lifestylist…

 A cyclist well versed in using the Amtrak train to and from Monterey County from 1993 to 2011 is Devian Gilbert.
 Here are some general tips from Devian, current as of January 2011.
-(For possible changes, check with Amtrak: 1-800-USA-Rail or Amtrak California on Twitter: @Amtrak_CA .)
+For updates and any possible changes, check with Amtrak.

 - All other Amtrak services out of Salinas are Amtrak “coach,” meaning Amtrak bus, and bicycles just go in the bus’s cargo hold.
 No box required.